gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 Prepping an Image
 ^^^^^^^^^^^^^^^^^

 As we'll discuss and try out in the next section, Morpheus comes out of the box with a default set of blueprints that are relevant to many modern deployment scenarios.
 For the most part, these are base operating system images with a few additional adjustments.
 However, in many on-premise deployments, there are often custom image and networking requirements.
-We will work with the images included in Morpheus by default but have guides in Morpheus Docs for `creating Windows and Linux images <https://docs.morpheusdata.com/en/4.1.1/integration_guides/Clouds/vmware/vmware_templates.html>`_ which are consumable in Morpheus.
+We will work with the images included in Morpheus by default but have guides in Morpheus Docs for :ref:`vmware-templates` which are consumable in Morpheus.

 Provisioning Your First Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^